Comment on page

-- Git repository: Improve application security in your Git repository, preventing vulnerable code from entering your codebase, and getting quick visibility of your vulnerabilities.
+- Git repository: Improve application security in your Git repository, preventing vulnerable code from entering your codebase and getting quick visibility for your vulnerabilities.

 - CI/CD: Keep your applications secure by preventing deployment of vulnerable applications or components (registries), adding Snyk in the build as a step of the pipeline.

-You can decide to implement either Git repository, or CI/CD, or both.
-Both have advantages and disadvantages, and your choice will depend on your team flows and organizational processes.
+You can decide to implement either Git repository or CI/CD, or both.
+Both have advantages and disadvantages; your choice will depend on your team's flows and organizational processes.

 The following considerations explain the benefits of each type of integration.

-Use Git repository integrations to Improve security of your code and deployed applications.
+Use Git repository integrations to Improve the security of your code and deployed applications.

 - Automatic daily rescanning of all imported Projects.